cjones6/chapydette/readme.md

 * The kernel change-point algorithm of Harchaoui and Cappé (2007), which detects a fixed number of change points in a sequence of observations.
 * The change-point analysis algorithm of Harchaoui, Bach, and Moulines (2009), which detects the presence of and estimates the location of a single change point based on the Maximum Mean Discrepancy (Gretton et al., 2012).

 See the full [documentation](http://www.stat.washington.edu/~cjones6/software/chapydette/) for more details.
-The next release will include the following additions:
+The next release will include the following addition:
 - A data-driven model selection procedure based on Arlot, Celisse, and Harchaoui (2019), which allows one to automatically select the number of change points.
-- Python 3 compatibility.

 Installation
 -----------------
-This code was written using Python 2.7 and requires Cython and Numpy.
+This code was written using Python 3.7 and requires Cython, Numpy, and Scikit-learn.
 If you are using Anaconda you can install these via
-` conda install cython numpy`
+` conda install cython numpy scikit-learn`
 If you are using a Mac, you should also install llvm, gcc, and libgcc:
 `conda install llvm gcc libgcc`
 To then install this package, run
 `python setup.py install`
 from the installation directory.

-This code is not compatible with Python 3 and has not been tested on a Windows operating system.
+This code has not been tested on a Windows operating system.

 The installer will check whether you have the remainder of the required dependencies.
 There are three optional dependencies: